coffandro/integration-duet3d/README.rst

 - Bed leveling
 - Filament Sensor
 - Duet auto discovery with tracking based on BoardID
+- Leave a cookie on the printer to identify the printer in the future (`0:/sys/simplyprint-connector.json`)
+- Grab the webcam url from DWC Settings file from the Printer
+- Allow Webcam URL to be an Snapshot Endpoint or MJPEG Stream

 Missing features:

-- Leave a cookie on the printer to identify the printer in the future
 - PSU Control
 - GCode Macros / Scripts [not yet implemented by Simplyprint.io for Duet]
 - GCode terminal [not yet implemented by Simplyprint.io for Duet]